Question: What is CSWE Candidacy status, and how is it relevant to current and prospective students of Master in Social Work (MSW) programs?

 • Student handbooks

-• Documentation around student diversity, retention, and graduation, administrative structure, extracurricular resources
+• Documentation of student diversity, retention, and graduation, administrative structure, extracurricular resources, and commitment to social justice and equity

 3. The Program Undergoes Commissioner Assessment: Each year that the program is in Candidacy, a CSWE Commissioner visits the program in order to review and discuss the documentation.
 Only when the Commissioner approves the program to proceed to the next year’s set of EPAS benchmarks can the program then progress to the next phase/year of the Candidacy process.